seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     imports the module — which proves it imports, not that a bundle builds. **A manual workflow's silence is not evidence, and the interval over which it decayed is not recoverable afterwards.**
+63. **The archive is keyed by TICKER and production by CoinGecko id.**
+    Inv.
+10 says a rebrand keeps the id and moves the pair; this names what that costs the bench. `main.py` fetches by the id in `TOKENS`; `backtest_bench.py` fetches `<SYMBOL>USDT` ZIPs from `data.binance.vision`.
+An id survives a rebrand and a Binance pair does not, so the one event inv.
+10 makes INVISIBLE to the product silently truncates the bench's history to the post-rename leg — and a shorter series raises nothing, it is a smaller sample that still answers. **The repair is a splice whose admissibility is ARITHMETIC and derived, never a table of trusted pairs (inv.
+49):** the joint's own return is admitted only if it lies inside the hourly-return extremes the two legs themselves exhibit, taken between adjacent buckets, inside each leg separately — production's own gap rule, never measured across the joint being judged.
+    Measured 05.09.2026 on the only two the list carries, and the rule did both of the things a rule must do. `TON → GRAM` ADMITTED: joint +0.0069 over 54 h against extremes [−0.1937; +0.0972] on 18 147 hourly pairs, and GRAM carries 18 149 h. `MKR → SKY`
+    REFUSED: joint −1.0000 against [−0.1318; +0.0803] on 26 365 pairs — a redenomination,
+    not a price move — and SKY enters on its 8 484 post-rename hours alone. **A refusal is a correct outcome and must READ as one:** the census reports the best attempt across legs, because a short-but-real spot leg falling through to a futures leg that does not exist for the symbol printed «0 rows» for a coin with 8 484 hours.
+64. **A tail top-up must serve the instrument it tops up.**
+    `data-api.binance.vision` carries a spot klines endpoint and no futures one (measured 05.09.2026: `/api/v3/klines` 200, `/fapi/v1/klines` 404), and `fapi.binance.com` is
+    banned from CI code by inv.
+24. The top-up nevertheless called the SPOT endpoint for every series, so each `fut:true` archive was having roughly a day of SPOT candles welded onto its tail. **A wrong join fabricates a move that every downstream measure then measures**, and it is invisible in the one way that matters: a spliced tail looks exactly like a complete one, and the perps duly read 0.0–0.1 % missing while the spot pairs read a month.
+The top-up is now spot-only and a perpetual's tail deficit is PRINTED by the census instead. **The price of the repair is a number getting worse** — perps now show ~20 h of missing tail — and reaching the old figure again would require splicing the wrong instrument, which is what hard floor item 2 forbids.
+The top-up also stops at the last COMPLETE hour and never at `now`, or the hour in progress enters the series as an hourly close.

 ---